 11.1 Sidelink communication

-The UE may transmit or receive sidelink communication if it fulfils the condition(s) defined in TS 36.331 [3, 5.10.1a].
-When UE is in-coverage for sidelink operation as defined in section 11.4, the UE may perform the sidelink communication according to SystemInformationBlockType18 or perform the V2X sidelink communication according to SystemInformationBlockType21, and when out-of-coverage for sidelink, the UE may perform the sidelink communication or V2X sidelink communication according to SL-Preconfiguration, as specified in [3].
+The UE may transmit or receive sidelink communication if it fulfils the condition(s) defined in MFA TS 36.331 [3, Section 5.10.1a].
+When UE is in-coverage for sidelink operation as defined in section 11.4, the UE may perform the sidelink communication according to SystemInformationBlockType18 or perform the V2X sidelink communication according to SystemInformationBlockType21, and when out-of-coverage for sidelink, the UE may perform the sidelink communication or V2X sidelink communication according to SL-Preconfiguration, as specified in MFA TS 36.331 [3].

 11.2 Sidelink discovery

 The UE may transmit sidelink discovery if it fulfils the condition(s) defined in TS 36.331 [3, 5.10.1b and 5.10.1c].
-When UE is in-coverage for sidelink as defined in section 11.4, the UE may perform the sidelink discovery according to SystemInformationBlockType19, and when out-of-coverage for sidelink as defined in section 11.4, the UE may perform the sidelink discovery according to SL-Preconfiguration, as specified in [3].
+When UE is in-coverage for sidelink as defined in section 11.4, the UE may perform the sidelink discovery according to SystemInformationBlockType19, and when out-of-coverage for sidelink as defined in section 11.4, the UE may perform the sidelink discovery according to SL-Preconfiguration, as specified in MFA TS 36.331 [3].

 NOTE: Sidelink discovery reception in idle mode is up to UE implementation.